 Step 1: Apply Anchor Primer

-Since this application was over exiting drywall, I used Anchor Primer to help the plaster stick to the surface.
+Since this application was done over exiting drywall, I used Anchor Primer to help the plaster stick to the surface.
 Before applying the primer, I taped off all of the edges to create a clean line between the fireplace and walls.

 I used a smooth roller to apply an even coat over the entire area and let it dry overnight.